Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Conclusion

 \section{Conclusion}

 In this paper, we presented a shape representation for deep neural networks.
-Training data generating networks established a connection between few-shot learning and shape representation by converting a shape into a training set for a supervised task.
+Training data generating networks establish a connection between few-shot learning and shape representation by converting an image of a shape into a collection of points as training set for a supervised task.
 Training can be solved with meta-learning approaches for few-shot learning.
 While our solution is inspired by few-shot learning, it is different in: 1) our training datasets are generated by a separate network and not given directly; 2) our embedding network is conditioned on the task but traditional few-shot learning employs unconditional embedding networks; 3) our test dataset is generated by sampling and not directly given.
 The experiments are evaluated on a single image 3D reconstruction dataset and improve over the SOTA.
-Our idea is general and can be used in many applications in 3d shape analysis.